permoller/CrudApp/README.md

 # Change tracking / Audit log

 When entity changes are saved to the database in `CrudAppDbContext`, the changes are detected and also saved to the database.
-For each changed entity an `EntityChange` is saved along with a list of `PropertyChange`.
+For each changed entity an `EntityChange` record is saved along with a list of `PropertyChange` records.

 The attribute `SkipChangeTracking` can be applied to an entity or individual properties to disable change tracking.